Sauron: Third Age

-The War of the Ring
+The One Ring, lost in the Anduin, was found by the hobbit Sméagol.
+The Ring corrupted him.
+He shunned sunlight and took on the personality of Gollum.
+He retreated into caves, obsessed with the Ring, his "Precious".
+It slipped from him and was picked up by Bilbo Baggins.
+Gollum attempted to murder Bilbo and reclaim the Ring, but Bilbo escaped when the Ring slipped onto his finger.
+Many years later, Gandalf identified Bilbo's ring, now passed down to his cousin Frodo, as Sauron's One Ring.
+He tasked Frodo with taking it to Rivendell.

-In 3017, Gandalf identified Bilbo's Ring, now passed down to Bilbo's cousin Frodo, as Sauron's One Ring.
-He tasked Frodo and his friend Sam Gamgee with taking the Ring to Rivendell.
-Soon afterward, however, Gandalf discovered Saruman's treachery.
-Sauron sent the Nazgûl to the Shire; they pursued Frodo, who escaped to Rivendell.
-There, Elrond convened a council.
-It determined that the Ring should be destroyed in Mount Doom, and formed the Fellowship of the Ring to achieve this.
-Saruman attempted to capture the Ring, but his army was destroyed and his stronghold at Isengard was overthrown.
-The palantír of Orthanc fell into the hands of the Fellowship; Aragorn, Isildur's descendant and heir to the throne of Gondor, used it to show himself to Sauron as if he held the Ring.
-Sauron, troubled by this revelation, attacked Minas Tirith sooner than he had planned.
+Sauron tortured Gollum and discovered where the Ring was.
+Sauron sent the Nazgûl to pursue Frodo, but he escaped to Rivendell, where Elrond convened a council.
+It determined that the Ring should be destroyed in Mount Doom by the Company of the Ring.
+Saruman attempted to capture the Ring, but was defeated.
+The palantír of Orthanc fell into the hands of the Company; Aragorn, Isildur's descendant and heir to the throne of Gondor, used it to show himself to Sauron as if he held the Ring.
+Sauron, troubled, attacked Minas Tirith prematurely.
 His army was destroyed at the Battle of the Pelennor Fields.
-Meanwhile, Frodo and Sam entered Mordor through the pass of Cirith Ungol.
-Aragorn diverted Sauron's attention with an attack on the Black Gate of Mordor.
-Frodo and Sam reached Mount Doom, but at the last minute Frodo was entranced by the Ring and claimed it for himself.
-Gollum then seized the Ring and fell into the Cracks of Doom, destroying the Ring and himself.
-Thus Sauron was utterly defeated, and vanished from Middle-earth.
-Tolkien describes Sauron's destruction:
+Frodo entered Mordor.
+Aragorn distracted Sauron with an attack on Mordor's Black Gate.
+Frodo reached Mount Doom, but claimed the Ring for himself, revealing the Ring to Sauron.
+Gollum seized the Ring and fell into the Cracks of Doom, destroying it and himself.
+Sauron was utterly defeated, and vanished from Middle-earth.